 As for my question, guess I'll have to go along and find out for myself.
 When the going gets weird, the weird turn pro.

-Festival23 will be held in a South Yorkshire Woodland on from the 22nd to 24th of July.
-Tickets can be bought here.
+Festival23 will be held in a South Yorkshire Woodland, England from July 22-24.
+Tickets can be bought on their website.